mpi-astronomy/mpia-python-template/README.md

 ```
 `sphinx` can also generate a PDF of your docs, but this is left as an exercise for the user.

 This repository is also set to auto-generate an HTML page with the documentation.
 The example documentation page for this repository can be found at [https://mpi-astronomy.github.io/mpia-python-template/](https://mpi-astronomy.github.io/mpia-python-template/).
+You can disable/enable the auto-generated documentation builds as shown [here](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow) or by deleting the `.github/workflows/docs.yml` file.
+To unpublish the documentation page, you also need to delete the `gh-pages` branch, see instructions [here](https://docs.github.com/en/pages/getting-started-with-github-pages/unpublishing-a-github-pages-site#unpublishing-a-project-site).